jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) if the company existed before 1 July 1994, the amount calculated under subsection (3); and (ii) in any other case, zero:
   (b) subscriptions, subject to subsections (6) to (21), is the total amount of consideration that the company received, after 30 June 1994 and before the calculation time, for the issue of shares of the same class (the class) as the share, ignoring section HB 1 (Look-through companies are transparent), and including consideration for the issue of shares by the company as a result of the application of section CE 6 (Trusts are nominees):
-  (c) returns, subject to subsections (22) and (23), is the total amount of consideration that the company paid, after 30 June 1994 and before the calculation time, on the cancellation of shares in the relevant class and that was not a dividend because of section CD 22, CD 23B, or CD 24 or a corresponding provision of an earlier Act:
+  (c) returns, subject to subsections (22) to (25), is the total amount of consideration that the company paid, after 30 June 1994 and before the calculation time, on the cancellation of shares in the relevant class and that was not a dividend because of section CD 22, CD 23B, or CD 24 or a corresponding provision of an earlier Act:
   (d) look-through company returns is the total amount of consideration that the company paid, before the calculation time, on the cancellation or buyback of shares in the relevant class while the company was a look-through company, ignoring section HB 1.
 1 July 1994 balance
 (3) The 1 July 1994 balance is calculated using the formula—((paid-up capital + premiums) ÷ all shares issued) × 30 June 1994 shares.